Al Hartley (USA)

 In 1946 Hartley contributed to All Humor Comics published by Quality Comics.
 He also wrote and drew the 8-page "Roger Dodger" feature in Exciting Comics for Better/Nedor/Standard Publishing.
 His work on this bimonthly comic spanned from at least issue #51 (Sept.
 1946) through issue # 67 (May 1949).
 He also did 1 and 2-page funny features for this company, in their quarterly America's Best Comics from # 20 (December 1946) to # 28 (November 1948).
 Hartley contributed to Better/Nedor/Standard's Startling Comics and Wonder Comics titles in '47 and '48, too.

-Other work during this time included: "Zippie" back-up features in both The Fighting Yank (1947) and Johnny Hazard (1948) for Better/Nedor/Standard; the "Debbie" (shown, above left) and "Teen Tales" features in the bimonthly Cookie, The Funniest Kid in Town comic published by Michel Publications (part of the American Comics Group or ACG) from 1947-48; the "Peg" feature in The Kilroys comic published by ACG in '48; and artwork in the Andy comic for Current Publications (Ace Magazines) that same year.
+Other work during this time included: "Zippie" back-up features in both The Fighting Yank (1947) and Johnny Hazard (1948) for Better/Nedor/Standard; the "Debbie" (shown at right) and "Teen Tales" features in the bimonthly Cookie, The Funniest Kid in Town comic published by Michel Publications (part of the American Comics Group or ACG) from 1947-48; the "Peg" feature in The Kilroys comic published by ACG in '48; and artwork in the Andy comic for Current Publications (Ace Magazines) that same year.
 By '48 he was also working on the actual Patsy Walker title with Lee as well as on Atlas/Timely/Marvel's Nellie the Nurse magazine.

 Hartley contributed to All Romances, Glamorous Romances, Dotty ("Tops In Beauty - A Real Hep Cutie!"), Dotty and Her Boyfriends, and Vicky, all published by Ace Comics (A.A.
 Wyn, Inc.) in 1949.
 That same year he worked with Lee on Atlas/Timely/Marvel's Junior Miss, Cindy, and Girl Comics magazines and drew "Pop Jones" for Better/Nedor/Standard's Exciting Comics.
 In 1949-50 he was still contributing features such as "Lorrie" to the Cookie, The Funniest Kid in Town comic, published under the ACG banner.